What Are The Stages Of Alzheimer's Disease And How Is Each Managed?

 Alzheimer's disease with mild dementia

 Memory and cognitive ability show marked signs of decline in the mild dementia stage, and it may become more apparent that the individual is experiencing dementia.
-All the symptoms highlighted above may get progressively worse.
-A doctor can often make a confident diagnosis of Alzheimer's at this point.
+The above highlighted symptoms may get progressively worse.
+A doctor can often make a confident diagnosis of Alzheimer's disease at this point.

 Symptoms of the mild dementia stage